Who Is The New Playboy Mansion Owner? Hef Sold His Holmby Hills Residence For $100 Million

 As some may recall, Hugh Hefner put the infamous home on the market before his death and in 2016, the property was sold for a whopping $100 million to Daren Metropoulos, the owner of Hostess Brands, which is best known for making Twinkies and Ho Hos.

-According to a report by The Wall Street Journal, via USA Today, in June 2016, Daren Metropoulos was living in the home next to the Playboy mansion at the time the deal was made.
+According to a report by the Wall Street Journal, via USA Today, in June, 2016, Daren Metropoulos was living in the home next to the Playboy mansion at the time the deal was made.
 In 2009, Metropoulos purchased the home for $18 million.

 Daren Metropoulos is the son of Greek billionaire C. Dean Metropoulos, who once owned the Pabst Brewing Co.